DhanunjayVemu/pwn.college-Dhanunjay/ch25-finding_files.md

 ```

 ### New Learnings
-Learnt to use the find command to find for a file in the filesystem.
+Learnt to use the find command to find a file in the filesystem.

 ### References
 pwn.college